berufsbildung-basel/lehre-site/README.md

-# Lehre-Site
+# Apprenticeship-Website
-Adobes Apprenticeship Information and Application Platform
+Adobe's Apprenticeship Information and Application Platform

 ## Description

-This is a website designed to provide potential apprentices in Switzerland with an authentic insight to our apprenticeship program.
-Visitors can read about the apprenticeship program and submit applications direclty through our website.
+This is a website designed to provide potential apprentices in Switzerland with an authentic insight into our apprenticeship program.
+Visitors can read about the training and submit applications directly through our website.

-This site is built using EDS design system, AEM for content management, and Milo front-end utilities.
+This site is built using the EDS design system, AEM for content management, and Milo front-end utilities.